Matt Dunigan: Winnipeg Blue Bombers

 In June 1992, Dunigan signed with the Winnipeg Blue Bombers, where he spent the next three years.
 The Bombers went to the Grey Cup in 1992, only to lose to the Calgary Stampeders.
 In the game, Dunigan was 6 of 19 for 47 yards passing, and could not generate any points.
 He was replaced late in the game by Danny McManus who generated 10 points.

 The 1993 season was a very productive season for Dunigan.
 He was a CFL East All-Star, tied for the CFL lead in rushing touchdowns (11), was Winnipeg's nominee as Most Outstanding Player, the East Division Most Outstanding Player, and ultimately the runner-up for the league award to Doug Flutie.
 He broke the Blue Bomber record by throwing for 36 touchdowns.
 Winnipeg finished 14–4.
-Unfortunately, Dunigan tore his Achilles tendon in the team's sixteenth game of the season, against the Sacramento Gold Miners, and would miss the rest of the season.
+Unfortunately, Dunigan tore his Achilles tendon in the team's sixteenth game of the season, against the Sacramento Gold Miners, and missed the rest of the season.
 He was replaced by Sammy Garza, who guided Winnipeg to the Grey Cup.
 Dunigan watched the game on crutches.
 Winnipeg lost 33–23 to Edmonton.

 In 1994, Dunigan returned from his achilles tendon injury.
 On July 14, he made pro football history when he passed for 713 yards in a 50–35 victory over his former team, the Eskimos.
 He was nominated as an Eastern All-Star for the second consecutive season.
 Dunigan was granted free agency status in February 1995.

 Birmingham Barracudas

 In 1995, the CFL was entering its third season of US expansion, and added two teams: the Memphis Mad Dogs and the Birmingham Barracudas.
 Memphis tried pursuing Dunigan, but eventually landed Damon Allen.
 Dunigan landed in Birmingham in April.
 This season was Dunigan's best season statistically, as he passed for 4,911 yards and 34 touchdowns.
 He was the team's Most Outstanding Player nominee.

 In the team’s eighth game of the season, Birmingham defeated the Calgary Stampeders in Calgary 31-28.
 Dunigan threw a touchdown to Eddie Britton with 9 seconds remaining in the game.
 This game ended Calgary’s CFL record 27 regular season game home winning and unbeaten streaks dating back to 1992.
 Also In this game, Dunigan moved past Tom Clements into second place all-time in CFL passing yardage.

 In the home finale against Edmonton, Dunigan broke his throwing hand and watched the rest of the season, including the playoffs, from the sidelines.
-The Barracudas would lose in the playoffs 52–9 to the San Antonio Texans.
+The Barracudas lost in the playoffs 52–9 to the San Antonio Texans.

 All the U.S.-based teams folded except for the Grey Cup champion, Baltimore Stallions, who relocated to Montreal.
 As a result of the Barracudas folding, Dunigan was granted free agency status in February 1996.